Richard I of England: Revolt against Henry II

-According to Ralph of Coggeshall, Henry the Young King instigated rebellion against Henry II; he wanted to reign independently over at least part of the territory his father had promised him, and to break away from his dependence on Henry II, who controlled the purse strings.
+According to Ralph of Coggeshall, Henry the Young King instigated a rebellion against Henry II; he wanted to reign independently over at least part of the territory his father had promised him, and to break away from his dependence on Henry II, who controlled the purse strings.
 There were rumors that Eleanor might have encouraged her sons to revolt against their father.

-Henry the Young King abandoned his father and left for the French court, seeking the protection of Louis VII; his younger brothers, Richard and Geoffrey, soon followed him, while the five-year-old John remained in England.
+Henry the Young King abandoned his father and left for the French court, seeking the protection of Louis VII; his brothers Richard and Geoffrey soon followed him, while the five-year-old John remained in England.
 Louis gave his support to the three brothers and even knighted Richard, tying them together through vassalage.

 Jordan Fantosme, a contemporary poet, described the rebellion as a "war without love".

 The brothers made an oath at the French court that they would not make terms with Henry II without the consent of Louis VII and the French barons.
 With the support of Louis, Henry the Young King attracted many barons to his cause through promises of land and money; one such baron was Philip I, Count of Flanders, who was promised £1,000 and several castles.
 The brothers also had supporters ready to rise up in England.
 Robert de Beaumont, 3rd Earl of Leicester, joined forces with Hugh Bigod, 1st Earl of Norfolk, Hugh de Kevelioc, 5th Earl of Chester, and William I of Scotland for a rebellion in Suffolk.
 The alliance with Louis was initially successful, and by July 1173 the rebels were besieging Aumale, Neuf-Marché, and Verneuil, and Hugh de Kevelioc had captured Dol in Brittany.
 Richard went to Poitou and raised the barons who were loyal to himself and his mother in rebellion against his father.
 Eleanor was captured, so Richard was left to lead his campaign against Henry II's supporters in Aquitaine on his own.
 He marched to take La Rochelle but was rejected by the inhabitants; he withdrew to the city of Saintes, which he established as a base of operations.